 This dataset shows the IMD rank for your home postcode.
 It places postcodes into 10 rankings (or deciles).

-Postcodes that are classed as D1 and D2 (or 1st decile and 2nd decile) entitle you to a contextual offer.
+Postcodes that are classed as D1 or D2 (or 1st decile or 2nd decile) in the ‘Index of Multiple Deprivation Decile’ column (F), entitle you to a contextual offer.

 Area of low progression to higher education